 - Resolving inter-school conflicts pertaining to students, faculty, or both

 School administrators are involved in nearly every aspect of school operations and student affairs to ensure teachers have the resources they need, students feel safe and secure, and board members and parents are kept up-to-date with changes within the district.
 This role of a school leader requires a certain level of expertise, experience, and personal resolve in order to balance and manage all expectations.

 Necessary Credentials for an Education Administrator

 In the same manner as a teacher fulfilling the teacher intern requirements, there are specific requirements issued on a state-level of what’s needed before someone can become a school administrator.
 In California, it requires teaching credentials or the approved equivalent as approved by the California Commission of Teacher Credentialing and classroom experience as an educator.

 Education administration also calls for the completion of an Administrative Services Credential program and coinciding three cycles as implemented by the California Administrator Performance Assessment.
 Each of these steps build upon a person's ability to educate and lead effectively and with integrity.3

 Required Leadership Skills and Abilities

 In addition to what's mandatory from an educational and credentialed standpoint, prospective school administrators may benefit from having an innate drive to create and uphold a thriving school environment.
 Part of the education administrator job description requires knowledge of a variety of roles that allow a school system to run efficiently, which involves a keen eye for detail and a highly organizational mindset.
-It's also necessary for educational leaders to have the ability to communicate well and practice sound judgment when dealing with unique and oftentimes, difficult situations.
+It's also necessary for educational leaders to have the ability to communicate well and practice sound judgment when dealing with unique and oftentimes, difficult situations so some of them may have a doctorate in educational psychology.

 In addition to the learning that goes on within the classrooms, the role of a school administrator must also be concerned about creating a safe place for students to excel.
 This includes taking into account societal challenges, understanding the difference in student demographics and capabilities, and other outlier events and information that calls for a customized approach to securing a structural foundation.4

 Degree Programs in Educational Administration